Evgen-ia/Evgen/README.md

-main - version without sockets (using requests lib)
+main - version without sockets (using requests lib for everything)

 vers1 - version with low-leveled sockets